 "In 2006, Colorado voters approved an amendment to Colorado’s constitution stating that only the union of one man and one woman is a valid or recognized marriage in Colorado.
 Amendment J repeals this language, which has been declared unconstitutional by state and federal courts."

-A YES vote on Amendment J means the language in the Colorado Constitution that defines a valid marriage as a union between one man and one woman would be gone.
+A YES vote on Amendment J means the language in the Colorado Constitution that defines a valid marriage as a union between one man and one woman will be gone.

-A NO on Amendment J means the current language in the state constitution that defines a valid marriage as a union between one man and one woman would still be present.
+A NO on Amendment J would have meant the current language in the state constitution that defines a valid marriage as a union between one man and one woman would still be present.

 In 2014 and 2015, the Colorado Supreme Court and U.S. Supreme Court both ruled that same-sex couples have a right to marry and bans on same-sex marriage are unconstitutional.
 This makes same-sex marriage in Colorado currently legal.